-Thinking of starting your own blog?
-Well, if you’re in the dark you’ve come to right place.
-A while ago I asked the members of the South African Bloggers Facebook group to give their input for useful blogging tips for beginners and this was their response…
+Today I have 25 useful blogging tips for beginners from SA Bloggers.
+A while ago I asked the members of the South African Bloggers Facebook group to give their input for useful blogging tips for beginners.
+This was their response…

 I’m pretty sure you’ll find these blogging tips useful if you’re thinking of starting a blog:

 1. “There is no such thing as a free lunch.
 Blog because you’re passionate about a subject, not because you don’t want to pay for stuff.”
 Samantha Wright

 2. “Do your research.
 Whatever it is that you choose to blog about, make sure you do as much research around that field as possible.
 Watch TV shows, YouTube videos and read a lot.”
 Sandy Nene

 3. “Images: Make sure they are not pixelated.
 Remember to always link back to the images you use if they are not Free stock images.”
 Chantelle Le Roux

 4. “Don’t start a blog because you want to get rich quick because it’s a lot harder than you think and takes up a lot more of your time than you expect it to.
 Rather, blog about something you really love and feel passionate about and it will always come across that way to your readers and eventually, that’s where the success will come from.”
 Jonelle Du Pont